 U.K server (London)

-Now, let’s check out the speeds of the U.K server.
+Now, let’s check out the NordVPN speed review of the U.K server.

-To perform the speed test, I connected to a NordVPN server in London.
+To perform the test, I connected to NordVPN server speeds in London.

 After connecting, I did notice quite a considerable drop in my speeds.